rdforrest/submarine-proportional-pistontank/README.md

   Hall switch needs +5v supply.
   March 2020 now tested in model sub and working well.
   Latest version can also be used for simple sail-winch and pump control.
+  August 2021.
+This version for a pic 18f